lightscalar/argos-pipeline/README.md

 well as the color used to display ground truth points on maps and high-resolution images.

-In order to load annotation targets into the database, run:
+In order to ingest annotation targets into the database, run:

 ```unix
 > python ingest.py